linode/docs/docs/kubernetes/how-to-install-drupal-with-linode-kubernetes-engine/index.md

       This manifest is doing several things:

-      - First it sets up the Service called `drupal-mysql` which will be available over TCP on the port 3306.
+      - First it sets up the Service called `drupal-mysql` that is available over TCP on the port 3306.
-      - Next, it will create a Persistant Volume Claim (PVC) for the service, at Linode, this is a Block Storage Volume.
+      - Next, it creates a Persistant Volume Claim (PVC) for the service, at Linode, this is a Block Storage Volume.
       - Finally, it declares the deployment for `mysql` and all it's specifications.
-        - The specification will create a container called `mysql`.
+        - The specification creates a container called `mysql`.
         - It includes two environment variables `MYSQL_DATABASE` and `MYSQL_ROOT_PASSWORD`.
         - The volumes section associates the PVC created before to this deployment.